Introduction to Linked List

 In this type, the linked list item consists of a link to the next along with the previous node in the series.
 This is an extended type of previous Linked list i.e. circular linked list.
 It is a two-way circular linked list which is a more complex kind of Linked List containing a pointer to the succeeding as well as the preceding node in the series.
 We can have the difference between the doubly linked list and circular doubly list similar to the difference between the singly list and circular list.
 The circular doubly linked list has no null in the preceding field of the primary node.
 In this list, the last node is connected to the primary node holding the link.

 This is a guide to Linked List Types.
-Here we discuss the definition, Different Linked List Types in detail.
+Here we discuss the introduction and various linked list types for the better understanding.
 You may also have a look at the following articles to learn more –